pbulsink/nhlRapi/README.md

 - [x] Awards
 - [x] Venues (new)

-*Stats Types and Standings Types are modifiers for People and Standings and Team Stats*
+*Stats Types and Standings Types are modifiers for Standings and People/Team Stats*

 ### RECORDS